 Sunset In Meteora

 You cannot visit Meteora without experiencing the sun set at Meteora.
-In my opinion, this is the most important reason why only taking a one day trip to Meteora would be a shame.
+In my opinion, this is the most important reason why only taking only a one day trip to Meteora from Athens would be a shame.

 Watching the sun set from Sunset Rock at Meteora Greece is the single greatest place that I’ve ever watched the sun set….